 It is a matter of great importance that the necessary protection is provided in order to preserve these geological layers deposited from the late Miocene era.
 They represent the only examples of these layers which have kept their original form in the whole of the Arabian Peninsula territory.

-Meanwhile, Mohammed Amer Al Neyadi, Director of the Department of Historic Environment at ADACH, said that vigorous efforts are underway to protect and preserve these sites and to safeguard the fossils from various threats, thanks to combined effort of Al Gharbia Municipality and the Urban Planning Council.
+Meanwhile, Mohammed Amer Al Neyadi, Director of the Department of Historic Environment at ADACH, said that vigorous efforts are underway to protect and preserve these sites and to safeguard the fossils from various threats thanks to the combined efforts of the Al Gharbia Municipality and the Urban Planning Council.

-Neyadi explained that the discovery of these fossils is very important at local, regional and global level because they are the only examples of their kind in the region.
-He added that fencing around the sites has been completed as part of ADACH’s strategy to preserve the important archaeological areas in Abu Dhabi.
+Neyadi explained that the discovery of these fossils is very important at local, regional and global levels because they are the only examples of their kind in the region.
+He added that the erection of protective fencing around the sites has been completed, all as part of ADACH’s strategy to preserve important archaeological areas in Abu Dhabi.

-It should be noted that more sites were discovered, dating back to a period between six and eight million years ago, containing high-quality fossils from the many types of animals that lived at that time, including elephants, hippopotamuses, antelopes, giraffes, monkeys, rodents, large and small carnivores, ostriches, turtles, crocodiles and fish.
+It should be noted that more sites were discovered, all belonging to a period between six to eight million years ago, containing high-quality fossils from the many types of animal that lived at that time, including elephants, hippopotamuses, antelopes, giraffes, monkeys, rodents, large and small carnivores, ostriches, turtles, crocodiles and fish.